kubewarden/docs/src/distributing-policies.md

 Chimera policies are raw Wasm binaries that are evaluated by the Chimera admission server.

-The Chimera admission server can currently load policies from these
+The Chimera policy server can currently load policies from these
 sources:

   * Local filesystem